New local plan, publication version: supporting evidence

 Conservation area appraisals

-Wycombe District has 61 designated conservation areas, many of which have a character appraisal setting out the special interest of the conservation area.
+Wycombe has 61 designated conservation areas, many of which have a character appraisal setting out the special interest of the conservation area.

 In particular, we have identified the following conservation areas as being closely related to site allocations put forward in the Local Plan.